-Stock grazing - The closure of additional meadows in off-trail areas to grazing could provide beneficial effects on invertebrates at these sites relative to alternative 1.
-However, because Holmquist et al. (2010)

-found that there were few differences in invertebrate diversity and abundance between meadows with a long history of stock use and meadows with a long history of minimal use, beneficial effects would likely be minimal.
-Beneficial effects would likely be most pronounced in the newly closed meadows that previously experienced relatively higher levels of grazing.
+Stock grazing -The closure of additional meadows in off-trail areas to grazing could provide beneficial effects on invertebrates at these sites relative to alternative 1.
+However, because Holmquist et al. (2010) found that there were few differences in invertebrate diversity and abundance between meadows with a long history of stock use and meadows with a long history of minimal use, beneficial effects would likely be most pronounced in the newly closed meadows that previously experienced relatively higher levels of grazing.

 Stock fording of streams - Impacts on aquatic invertebrates downstream from fording sites would be similar to alternative 1.
-There would be no actions under alternative 3 that would measurably modify the frequency that streams would be forded by stock.
+Alternative 3 would increase the frequency of fording stock slightly throughout the wilderness and would slightly increase the currently low likelihood of impact to aquatic invertebrates, as discussed in alternative 1.